In This Article

 As a parent, you want to be there to help your children through every life milestone—the good and the bad.
-Unfortunately, this can sometimes include supporting your adult child as they go through a divorce with their spouse.
+Unfortunately, this can sometimes include being supportive when your adult children divorce their spouse.

 Although there's no one way to be there for your kids, the psychologist offers a wealth of information in her popular book.
-Ahead, discover Temlock's advice for supporting adult children who divorce.
-Here's how she suggests you take on the challenge.
+Ahead, discover Temlock's advice for taking on the challenge.

 By the time you learn that your adult child is planning to divorce, they've likely been living with the situation for a while.
 Although you may feel blindsided by the news, Temlock believes that it's crucial to keep your cool and focus on what your child needs from you.